Ski Patroller, Tautiaki retihuka

 - help injured skiers and snowboarders

-- control avalanches with safe methods
+- control avalanches using safe methods

 - mark hazards and close risky ski areas